Why the Keto Diet May Not Be Ideal for Women

 Women’s hormones are especially sensitive to calorie and carb restriction.
 Carbohydrates play a critical role in hormone production, blood sugar regulation, and even ovulation.
 When you cut carbs too low, it can increase cortisol (your stress hormone), suppress your thyroid, and even lead to irregular or missing periods.

-I see so many women in their 30s and 40s who cut carbs or even try a strict keto diet to “fix” their metabolism—but instead end up exhausted, anxious, foggy, and more inflamed than before.
+I see so many women in their 30s and 40s who cut carbs or even try a strict keto diet to “fix” their metabolism.
+However, they often end up feeling exhausted, anxious, foggy, and more inflamed than before.

 Why does this happen?
 Your brain needs glucose to feel safe.
 Without it, your body goes into stress mode and cortisol spikes.
-This might show as anxious, poor sleep, low energy, hair loss, mood swings, or a metabolism that feels completely stalled out.
+This might manifest as anxiety, poor sleep, low energy, hair loss, mood swings, or a metabolism that feels completely stalled out.

-When cortisol levels remain elevated it sends the body into HPA dysfunction.
-This response tells the body to go into "fat storage mode" - the body doesn't know how long it will be in a high stress state so it wants to conserve and store as much excess energy as possible (opposite of what you want).
+When cortisol levels remain elevated, it sends the body into HPA dysfunction.
+This response tells the body to go into "fat storage mode."
+The body doesn’t know how long it will be in a high-stress state, so it wants to conserve and store as much excess energy as possible.
+This is the opposite of what most women desire.

-This is why women who stop keto because it is not sustainable, often see the weight come back on and then some!
+This is why women who stop keto, because it is not sustainable, often see the weight come back on, sometimes with additional pounds.

 Is The Keto Diet Right for PCOS or Insulin Resistance?

-While it's true that a strict low carb or keto diet can lower insulin levels, it's important to be working with a dietitian like myself to personalize your macros and sync your diet with your menstrual cycle so that we don't disrupt natural hormone balance.
+While it’s true that a strict low-carb or keto diet can lower insulin levels, it’s crucial to work with a dietitian like myself.
+We can personalize your macros and sync your diet with your menstrual cycle to avoid disrupting natural hormone balance.

-Insulin is required for the conversion of the inactive thyroid hormone T4, into the active thyroid hormone T3.
-When insulin levels drop too fast or for too long it can lead to low T3 levels in the body and hypothyroid symptoms, including:
+Insulin is necessary for converting the inactive thyroid hormone T4 into the active thyroid hormone T3.
+When insulin levels drop too fast or remain low for too long, it can lead to low T3 levels in the body.
+This can result in hypothyroid symptoms, which include:

-When working with a client with PCOS or insulin resistance, I will recommend a moderately low carb diet tailored to each woman.
-There should always be a strong emphasis on complex carbohydrates, resistant starch, fiber, and polyphenols to support a healthy microbiome and metabolism.
+When I work with clients who have PCOS or insulin resistance, I recommend a moderately low-carb diet tailored to each woman.
+There should always be a strong emphasis on complex carbohydrates, resistant starch, fiber, and polyphenols.
+This supports a healthy microbiome and metabolism.

 The best diet is one that is personalized for you and your body.
-Your body type, age, genetics, and preferences should all be included for an ideal diet.
+Factors like body type, age, genetics, and personal preferences should all influence your dietary choices.

-However I won't leave you with just that.
-The best diet starts with ingredients, so choosing whole foods as much as possible and majority plants.
-This doesn't mean don't eat animal proteins - but it means you should have a large variety of plants in your diet.
-Plants include vegetables, fruits, nuts, seeds, legumes, beans, and whole grains.
+However, I won’t leave you with just that.
+The best diet begins with ingredients.
+Aim to choose whole foods as much as possible and focus on a majority plant-based diet.
+This doesn’t mean avoiding animal proteins.
+Instead, it means incorporating a large variety of plants into your meals.
+Examples include vegetables, fruits, nuts, seeds, legumes, beans, and whole grains.

-A woman can absolutely be gluten-free or even grain-free and have a healthy, balanced diet.
-Same goes for a woman who needs to avoid beans and legumes.
-Or a woman who prefers not to eat animal protein.
-For everyone, it is important to know the essential nutrients you need and in what balance so that you don't end up with nutrient deficiencies.
+Women can absolutely thrive on a gluten-free or even grain-free diet.
+The same goes for those who need to avoid beans and legumes, or prefer not to eat animal protein.
+It is crucial for everyone to know the essential nutrients needed and in what balance to avoid nutrient deficiencies.

-✔️ Slow carbs (sweet potatoes, root veggies, beans, fruits, whole grains)
+✔️ Slow carbs (like sweet potatoes, root veggies, beans, fruits, and whole grains)

 ✔️ High-quality protein